scuzzydude/asimov/asimov.md

 I do not believe mankind can survive without genius and vanity.

 Genius and vanity are really the same thing.
 Vanity is failure to align an expression of genius with the consensus of the masses.
 That does not mean one man's vanity is not genius.
 Galileo was the worst sort of vain person -- a heretic -- in his lifetime.
 Einstein, had he been born only a few years prior, probably would have ended up in a lunatic asylum, but by luck or fate or a divine game of dice, his very name across all cultures is synonymous with genius.
-Da Vinci might have been a genius in his day, but he worked for the billionaires of his time, vanity personified and glorified.
+Da Vinci might have been a genius in his day, but he worked for the billionaires of his time, vanity personified and glorified, the grandparents of the Global Financial Crisis.

 It used to be, for a leader to have moral authority, he had to do something substantially beneficial for people to take him seriously.
 Dude come down from a mountain, got him a list of ten rules he wants you to follow, your wife's all like, "Why the hell should we listen to him."
 And you're like, "Remember, babe, last year we were starving, getting whipped all the time, having to haul those huge ass stones all over the place for that dude with the big head, wears makeup all the time.
 Remember that?"
 She's like, "Well, I like that Sabbath thing, I could use a day off."

 Today our decisions about our politics, investments, social morality and our environment are directly influenced by the random broadcast thoughts of billionaires and celebrities.
 This is our reality?
-Oh, can you imagine if Nikola Tesla's contemporary and compatriot, Mark Twain, had this level of source material to work with?
+Can you imagine if Nikola Tesla's contemporary and compatriot, Mark Twain, had this level of source material to work with?
 That level of biting satire could have taken us directly from robber barons to Lennon's *Imagine*-land, skipping all the industrial warfare and bloody revolutions, saving a billion lives in the process.
 Give it another hundred years, this ridiculousness will be the Shakespearian in scope, and in a thousand years, will put every Greek tragedy to shame.
 We should listen to rich people about what how we measure value?
 Seriously?
 Maybe we really are in the Matrix.

 A system that values genius is fundamentally sound not only for our peaceful coexistence with each other, but our coexistence with nature.
 I believe that potential genius is distributed in a statistically random fashion, the potential is there in children born in any country under any circumstance.
 Cultures that foster the development of those children in a safe, secure, healthy and sustainable environments will prosper.
 Cultures that raise children only as labor and consumers will fail.
 Genius is a renewable resource, while consumption of natural resources is not.
 Once we align ourselves to valuing creativity over property, we will place a higher value on sustaining an environment where creativity can thrive.